skrinik/FEND-WebPerformanceProject/README.md

 A few notes on `index.html`:

+* **UPDATE** As of right now on a shady connection at Denny's, I scored 91 mobile/92 desktop on PSI
 * I don't have an Analytics account right now so I left the GA script commented out since it just threw load errors.
 * I debated using loadCSS and/or other async CSS loaders but Google PSI said that all of the css in the stylesheet was necessary for above the fold page load so I inlined the minified CSS.
 I know this is bad practice in general but doing so pushed me over 90 for PSI scores on mobile & desktop.
 * Please reference `Gruntfile.js` for implementation of cssmin & responsive-images, both tasks were used to create the final version of `index.html`.